 Each of these AI technologies contributes uniquely to advancing healthcare, from enhancing diagnostic capabilities to streamlining administrative functions.

 AI makes life simple, allowing us to get rid of mundane, often frustrating tasks.
 For instance, single calls when a client is being informed about basic procedures.
-That is why the most down-to-earth applications of artificial intelligence in the medical field regard fulfilling administrative responsibilities.
-With the help of chatbots providing real-time assistance, patients communicate with AI-driven software to gain the information they need instead of directing their emails straight to reception.
+That is why the most down-to-earth healthcare applications of AI regard fulfilling administrative responsibilities.
+With the help of AI chatbots providing assistance, patients communicate with AI-driven software to gain the information they need instead of directing their emails straight to reception.
 In addition, automation gives a deserved relief for healthcare organizations’ staff, which improves their job efficiency, performance, and endorsement but speeds up all the processes.

-Check other examples of successful AI adoption in your business.
+Check other ideas for successful AI adoption in your business.

 ML-based radiology results analysis

 Machine learning, on the contrary, can analyze images such as computed tomography (CT) or magnetic resonance imaging (MRI) to track hidden connections and provide crucial data for researchers, hospitals, and their clients.
-As a result, AI supports radiologists in automating daily administrative tasks, improves diagnostic accuracy, eliminates the risks of human errors, and lets researchers focus on complex cases.
+As a result, radiologists use AI to help automate daily administrative tasks, improve diagnostic accuracy, eliminate the risks of human errors, and let researchers focus on complex cases.

 Do you know the character of Dr. House from a popular TV series?
 He is famous for his natural-born talent for diagnosing diseases and sarcastically distinguished sense of humor.
-Although artificial intelligence does not have enough life trauma to throw decadent jokes, it surpasses House’s diagnostic thinking.
+Although AI does not have enough life trauma to throw decadent jokes, it surpasses House’s diagnostic thinking.

 Most medical researchers’ base is, foremost, tissue samples.
-However, experts’ predictions indicate that thanks to artificial intelligence, an opportunity to invent new medical tools arises.
-Innovative medical devices are a great example of AI technology used in healthcare regarding imaging tools.
+However, experts’ predictions indicate that thanks to intelligent algorithms, an opportunity to invent new tools arises.
 Their purpose is to screen chest X-rays in search of tuberculosis or cancer.
 This idea could be developed further as an app that would give healthcare providers a helpful hand while testing a niche lacking high-quality massive libraries.

 The world is dynamic.
-More often, it is risk management (of an activity) that poses an essential field to measure rather than the activity itself.
+More often, risk management (of an activity) is an essential field to measure rather than the activity itself.
 It stems from this mentioned dynamic itself as the number of factors to consider increases every year.
-That is why AI products in healthcare often pertain to accurate risk assessment, for instance: the probability of getting resistance to antibiotics, identifying the suitable layers of risk stratification, or just possibilities for infection.
+That is why AI tools in healthcare are often used to predict risks, such as the probability of getting resistant to antibiotics, identifying the suitable layers of risk stratification, or just possibilities for infection.

 Real-time vitals monitoring and analysis